 The A Dream Decided (ADD) Scholarship was created to support the dreams of undocumented graduate-level counselors-in-training.
 The ADD Scholarship hopes to encourage undocumented counselors-in-training to pursue their decided dream of becoming a counselor by offering some financial assistance during their educational journey.
 There are over 400,000 undocumented students in higher education who are pursuing their dreams despite the obstacles that come from their documentation status, including a lack of access to federal aid.
 We want to help support these students by easing the financial burden that comes with graduate school.

-The National Board for Certified Counselors (NBCC), the NBCC Foundation, and the Substance Abuse and Mental Health Services Administration (SAMHSA) have supported many individuals in achieving their personal, academic, and career goals.
+The National Board for Certified Counselors (NBCC) and the NBCC Foundation have supported many individuals in achieving their personal, academic, and career goals.
 These organizations believe in supporting underserved populations, and they have supported our efforts in doing the same.
 For this reason, we have decided to begin a giving circle dedicated to undocumented graduate students in counselor education programs.

 Thank you for your support,